BeWell@StepOne Courses, Workshops & Peer Support Groups

 - suffering from social isolation

-The Yoga4MentalHealth Yoga on Prescription 10=week programme supports NHS patients to gain self-care skills by learning yoga breathing, relaxation and mindfulness techniques.
+The Yoga4MentalHealth Yoga on Prescription 10=week programme supports NHS patients and Non NHS patients to gain self-care skills by learning yoga breathing, relaxation and mindfulness techniques.
 No prior experience is needed, and the gentle stretching and strengthening yoga postures can be done in a chair or on a yoga mat.
 This is a PCI (Personalized Care Institute) standardized course.

 The course follows a weekly theme, 1 hour 10 minutes of poses, followed by relaxation, a formal breathing practice and an opportunity to ask questions and share your experience in a circle.